mikechase3/notebook.mchase.me/development/languages-and-architectures/java/java.md

 15
 ```

-## Deque
+### Deque

-#### What is it?
+**What is it?**

-> &#x20;[**Deque Interface**](https://www.geeksforgeeks.org/deque-interface-java-example/)**:** This is a very slight variation of the [queue data structure](https://www.geeksforgeeks.org/queue-data-structure/).
+> [**Deque Interface**](https://www.geeksforgeeks.org/deque-interface-java-example/)**:** This is a very slight variation of the [queue data structure](https://www.geeksforgeeks.org/queue-data-structure/).
 [Deque](https://www.geeksforgeeks.org/deque-set-1-introduction-applications/), also known as a double-ended queue, is a data structure where we can add and remove the elements from both the ends of the queue.
 This interface extends the queue interface.
 The class which implements this interface is [ArrayDeque](https://www.geeksforgeeks.org/arraydeque-in-java/).
 Since this class implements the deque, we can instantiate a deque object with this class.
 For example,

 ```java
 Deque<T> ad = new ArrayDeque<> ();
 Where T is the type of the object.
 ```

-#### ArrayDeque Example
+**ArrayDeque Example**

-> &#x20;[**ArrayDeque:**](https://www.geeksforgeeks.org/arraydeque-in-java/) ArrayDeque class which is implemented in the collection framework provides us with a way to apply resizable-array.
+> [**ArrayDeque:**](https://www.geeksforgeeks.org/arraydeque-in-java/) ArrayDeque class which is implemented in the collection framework provides us with a way to apply resizable-array.
 This is a special kind of array that grows and allows users to add or remove an element from both sides of the queue.
 Array deques have no capacity restrictions and they grow as necessary to support usage.
 Lets understand ArrayDeque with an example:

 ```java
 // Java program to demonstrate the